 We grant equity awards to our senior officers both at the time of initial hire, and then on an annual basis.
 Since fiscal year 2013, we have granted annual awards consisting in whole or in part of RSUs.
 Our practice has been to grant annual awards at the Compensation Committee's first regularly scheduled meeting after the start of the fiscal year (typically in July).
-This practice was followed in fiscal year 2022, with awards made in July 2021.
+This practice was followed in fiscal year 2023, with awards made in July 2022.

 The Compensation Committee also has the discretion, following recommendations made to the Compensation Committee by our Chief Executive Officer, to grant stock options or RSU awards at any time to reflect officer promotions or maintain pay parity.
-For example, Mr. Chen received an additional award in April 2022 following his promotion to Senior Vice President of Insurance.